Israel, Palestinians locked in vicious circle of Gaza wars

 Israel has lost 56 soldiers and three civilians who were hit by crashing rockets launched over the Gaza border.

-As in previous Gaza wars, the toll of death and destruction has been lopsided because of Israel's huge superiority in state-of-the-art firepower and its Iron Dome missile defence shield, which has shot down most rockets streaking towards its cities.
+As in previous Gaza wars, the toll of death and destruction has been lopsided because of Israel's huge superiority in state-of-the-art firepower and its Iron Dome missile defense shield, which has shot down most rockets streaking toward its cities.

 But the broader strategic environment has changed, making it harder to prod Israel and Hamas into downing their weaponry.